-May all your showers be insect-less.
-I'd love to hear about your glasses faux pas, email me at email@example.com.
+May all your mailboxes be filled with great catalogues.
+I'd love to hear what catalogues you like to get; email me at email@example.com.